 In addition to the above, try to infuse a touch of your personality into your about page, especially if you’re in a creative industry.
 People want to work with other people, not robots.
 Check out Cass Lane at Wild Spirit Co for a great example of an effective and engaging about page.

 Portfolios are not just important for designers and photographers–if your service is not visual (i.e. coaching or consulting), consider your portfolio page your testimonials page.
 All service based businesses should share testimonials, but they are especially important if you don’t have a traditional portfolio to share.
-To generate the most impact with your testimonials, ask your star clients (the most ideal of your ideal clients) to create video testimonials, which are more engaging than paragraphs of text.
+To generate the most impact with your testimonials, ask your star clients (the most ideal of your ideal clients) to create video testimonials, which are more engaging than text.